vannguyengd/gooddata-ui/docs/10_vis__line_chart_component.md

 id: line_chart_component
 ---

-Line chart shows data as line-connected dots.
+A **line chart** shows data as line-connected dots.
 Line charts can display either multiple measures as individual lines or a single measure split by one attribute into multiple lines with points intersecting attribute values.

 ![Line Chart Component](assets/line_chart.png "Line Chart Component")